nhgritctran/PheTK/README.md

 ## 2. SYSTEM REQUIREMENTS
 PheTK was developed for efficient processing of large data while being resource friendly.
-It was tested on different platforms from personal laptop to different cloud environments.
+It was tested on different platforms from laptops to different cloud environments.
-The lowest test configuration to date was a 4CPU 8GB RAM C3D VM on Google Cloud for PheWAS logistic regression of a 200,000+ cohort and 18 covariates.
+The lowest test configuration to date was a 4CPU 15GB RAM standard VM on the _All of Us_ researcher workbench for PheWAS of a 200,000+ cohort and 18 covariates.

+Since every platform and every study is different, users could try different available machine configurations to achieve optimal performace and cost effectiveness.

 ## 3. 1-MINUTE PHEWAS DEMO